Tyler799/Morrowind-2020/Morrowind_2019.md

 * If you want to avoid wereguars, skip LGNPC Pelagiad.
 It's one of their earliest mods and it really shows.
 * Make sure to read LGNPC Soul Sickness Patch's readme.
 It's optional, so decide on your own if you want it or not.
 * The plugin "LGNPC_SecretMasters_MCA5.esp" is only relevant if you have Morrowind Comes Alive.
 If you do not, make sure to right click the "Secret masters" mod and turn this ESP from "Available ESPs" to "Optional ESPs", or just make it hidden.
+* The "Soul Sickness" plugin is only compatible with Pax Redoran versions 1.12 and earlier.
+Thus, you will need to skip this plugin unless you are using that older copy.

 2. Get the Less Generic modules.
 These give the main quests of Morrowind, Tribunal and Bloodmoon the LGNPC treatment and are fantastic.
 It does tend to make some of the quests a little trickier, though.

 * [Less Generic Nerevarine](http://www.nexusmods.com/morrowind/mods/23335/)
 * [Less Generic Tribunal Restored](https://www.nexusmods.com/morrowind/mods/44819) (This is a fixed version of Less Generic Tribunal that doesn't need several patches)
-* [Less Generic Bloodmoon](http://www.nexusmods.com/morrowind/mods/23346/) - Comes with a patch for Thirsk Expanded and Children of Morrowind.
-Make sure to disable these ESPs unless you are using these mods.
-(This guide does not include those two)
+* [Less Generic Bloodmoon](http://www.nexusmods.com/morrowind/mods/23346/) - Comes with one patch for users of Thirsk Expanded, and one patch for users of **both** Thirsk Expanded and Children of Morrowind, and finally the main plugin.
+Make sure to enable the main plugin, and one of the two patches if appropriate.
+(For reference, this guide installs neither TE nor CoM)

 3. A few extra mods to add even more to the dialogue of the game:
 * [Django's Dialogu](http://www.nexusmods.com/morrowind/mods/37328/)